PanPeryskop/OmniConv/README.md

 ## How to Install Release

 1. Click on newsest release in this repository.
-Current is: https://github.com/PanPeryskop/OmniConv/releases/tag/v1.0
+Current is: https://github.com/PanPeryskop/OmniConv/releases/tag/v1.1 .
+If you are sure that you have *ffmpeg* already installed, I recommend version ***v1.0***
 2. Click on **Omniconv.exe**.
 Download will start automatically
 3. You don't need any additional files, so you can start using it instantly after downloading is complete
 4.  **Omniconv** will save converted files on you *Desktop*.
 If you have a file with the same name as the converted file, omniconv will not overwrite it, it will just rename the converted file.